linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/HinNC.md

 Justification:

- [DOI: 10.1016/S0896-6273(00)80728-X] Hoxa2 and Hoxb2 Control Dorsoventral Patterns of Neuronal Development in the Rostral Hindbrain
+[https://doi.org/10.1016/S0896-6273(00)80728-X] Hoxa2 and Hoxb2 Control Dorsoventral Patterns of Neuronal Development in the Rostral Hindbrain